epopea/ecvi/README.md

   - For the formulas and methodology that supports the ECVI:\
   \
-    Andrade, L., Guedes, G., Noronha, K., Silva, C. (forthcoming).
+    Andrade, L., Guedes, G., Noronha, K., Silva, C., Andrade, J. (forthcoming).
 Health-Related Vulnerability to Climate Extremes in homoclimatic zones of Amazonia and the Northeast Region of Brazil. *PlosOne*.

 * **Bibtex format**: